Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information after coherent splitting

-\tm{From Eq. \eqref{eq:log_neg_split}, we see again a competing behavior: squeezing $r$ and the interaction energy $gn_{\rm 1D}$ (appearing through $\varepsilon_k^+$) generate entanglement, while temperature appearing through $\eta_k^+$ suppresses it.
-For squeezing parameters $r \geq 1$, the first term dominates, whereas for $r \ll 1$, the second term may dominate.}
+From Eq. \eqref{eq:log_neg_split}, we see again a competing behavior: squeezing $r$ and the interaction energy $gn_{\rm 1D}$ (appearing through $\varepsilon_k^+$) generate entanglement, while temperature appearing through $\eta_k^+$ suppresses it.
+The first term dominates for squeezing parameters $r \geq 1$, whereas the second term may dominate for $r \ll 1$.

-Surprisingly, the threshold temperature $T^*$ can be expressed in a closed form
+Surprisingly, the threshold temperature $T^*$ can be expressed in a closed form,

-Note that when $F(k,r)\leq 2$, $T_k^*$ has no real solution, \tm{meaning for the associated mode $k$, no entanglement is generated at any temperature.
-This regime occurs when the squeezing parameter $r\sim 1$ and $\varepsilon_k^+/E_k \sim 1$.
-The latter corresponds to quasiparticle excitations behaving as free particle instead of phonons, which happens in high momenta where the spectrum's curvature becomes important \cite{imambekov2009universal, imambekov2012onedimensional}.
-Thus, for squeezing $r\sim 1$, entanglement is mainly generated in the low-momentum modes.}